Kareadita/Kavita/README.md

 [https://wiki.kavitareader.com/en/install](https://wiki.kavitareader.com/en/install)

 ## Feature Requests
 Got a great idea?
-Throw it up on our [Feature Request site](https://feats.kavitareader.com/), [Feature Discord Channel](https://discord.com/channels/821879810934439936/1164375153493422122) or vote on another idea.
+Throw it up on [Discussions](https://github.com/Kareadita/Kavita/discussions/2529) or vote on another idea.
 Please check the [Project Board](https://github.com/Kareadita/Kavita/projects?type=classic) first for a list of planned features before you submit an idea.

 ## Notice
 Kavita is being actively developed and should be considered beta software until the 1.0 release.